Our contact details

 - Search databases such as job boards where you will have uploaded personal data

-We collect and use your Personal Data to conduct our business, in particular to:
+We collect and use your Personal Data to enable us to do business with you, in particular to:

 - Connect with you to discuss business together

-- Enable you to obtain or receive information about Valtus, the services it offers or associates
+- Enable you to obtain and receive information about Valtus, the services it offers or associates

 - Offer you the opportunity to partake in our satisfaction surveys, analyses and statistics in order to improve our services and better understand our clients and prospects

-- Update your data in our files and enable you to exercise your Data Protection rights (requests to access, correct, delete, portability, opposition, etc.)
+- Update your data in our files and enable you to exercise your Data Protection rights (requests to access, correct, delete, portability, objection, etc.)

 - Fulfil our pre-contractual and contractual obligations